Lewis Downing: Family

-Little information has been written about Lewis Downing's family life.
-Meserve says that he first married Lydia Price.
-He and Lydia had three children: Samuel Houston, John Toyuneet, and Catherine Downing.
+Downing first married Lydia Price.
 After Lydia's death, he married Lucinda Griffin.
-They had two children: Lewis James and William Downing.
 His third marriage was to Mary Eyre, a white widow whom he had met while he was in Washington.
-Mary moved to Tahlequah while Lewis' previous wife was still alive and married the old chief after her death.
+Mary moved to Tahlequah while Lewis' previous wife was still alive and married him after her death.
 Both Lewis and Mary died about two years later.
-They had no children.

 Death

-He died in office at Tahlequah, on November 9, 1872, after a two-week battle with pneumonia, and is buried in the old Ned Adair cemetery in what is today Mayes County, Oklahoma.
+He died in office at Tahlequah, on November 9, 1872.
+He died of inflammation of the brain.
 The Council was required to pick a successor to complete Downing's term.
 For unknown reasons, they turned to his old opponent, William Potter Ross.